f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/bot-on-aws-smsv2-ce.rst

 .. image:: ./assets/aws/smsv2-aws-lb11.png

-9. Access the LB URL and DVWA application should be available which is deployed in Client (Ubuntu) VM using docker and exposed through port 3000.
+9. Access the LB URL and DVWA application should be available which is deployed in Ubuntu VM using docker and exposed through port 3000.
 Login by entering default credentials (admin/admin).
 Observe login is successful though browser

 .. image:: ./assets/aws/smsv2-aws-lb12.png